-Please understand that this is a required course for the Business Leadership program in order to prepare you for successful employment.
+Please understand that this is a required course for the Small Business program in order to better prepare you for future and successful employment or business ownership.
 Quality work and active participation is expected and not to be negotiated.
-As a general policy, grades will be taken in class.
-Any written assignments or tests will be graded outside of class.
-You can expect feedback on assignments within a week's time.

 Grade Inquiry Policy